-Potential applicants are encouraged to stay up to date with the emerging regulatory landscape.
-The National Fire Chiefs Council (NFCC) have published guidance for Fire & Rescue Services, which may aid understanding of the potential risks involved in BESS developments.
-It may also be helpful to refer to the relevant guidance produced by the UK Government Department for Energy Security and Net Zero - Grid Scale Electrical Storage Systems: health and safety (April 2024).
+The National Fire Chiefs Council (NFCC) have published guidance for Fire & Rescue Services which may aid understanding of the potential risks involved in BESS developments.

 SEPA may also be able to provide further advice on how to mitigate the potential environmental impacts of BESS.
-It is also possible that any works will require other permits from SEPA such as CARS authorisation under the Water Environment (Controlled Activities) (Scotland) Regulation 2011 (as amended) or a Waster Management Licence.
+It is also possible that any works will require other permits from SEPA such as CARS authorisation under the Water Environment (Controlled Activities) (Scotland) Regulation 2011 (as amended) or a Waste Management Licence.